Rhialto/PET_MEGA65/README.md

 Let the user port bits 0, 1, and 2 control `/RAM SEL A`, `/RAM SEL 9` and `/RAM ON` (see the Supplement section 2.4: JU3, JU4, JU5).
 This overrides the other 2 options.

-Since the memory mapping sometimes depends on bit 6 of the $FFF0 Control Register, it is recommended to enable the 8096 memory expansion as well when you use this option.
+Since the memory mapping sometimes depends on bit 6 (I/O Peek Through) of the $FFF0 Control Register, it is recommended to enable the 8096 memory expansion as well when you use this option.

 This offers yet another way to replace the ROMs by RAM and run with dynamically modified ROMs.
 Just copy addresses $B000-$FFFF (skipping $FFF0 and $E800-$E8FF) to themselves, which copies the ROMs into RAM.
 Set $FFF0 to $40 (I/O peek though).
 Then enable this option, write some values to the user port, and finally set the 3 user port bits to output.